 WHARTON SPORTS BUSINESS ACADEMY

-The Wharton School of the University of Pennsylvania present the Wharton Sports Business Academy (WSBA), imparting key insights to rising high school juniors and seniors interested in sports business leadership careers.
+The Wharton School of the University of Pennsylvania presents the Wharton Sports Business Academy (WSBA), imparting key insights to rising high school sophomores, juniors and seniors interested in sports business leadership careers.

 Invaluable experience in your chosen field before heading to college!
 You could observe surgery, get in the courtroom, work with a startup and more!